NVIDIA/aistore/python/aistore/sdk/README.md

 The project is, essentially, a Python port of the [AIS Go APIs](https://aistore.nvidia.com/docs/http-api), with additional objectives that prioritize *utmost convenience for Python developers*.

+The SDK also includes the `authn` sub-package for managing authentication, users, roles, clusters, and tokens.
+For more details, refer to the [AuthN sub-package README](https://github.com/NVIDIA/aistore/blob/main/python/aistore/sdk/authn/README.md).

-Note that only Python 3.x (version 3.6 or later) is currently supported.
+> Only Python 3.x (version 3.6 or later) is currently supported.

 ---